corneal specialists

 Can I get shingles in my eye?

-The shingles virus (also known as varicella zoster virus or VZV) is the same virus that causes chickenpox.
-Once we are infected by chickenpox, the virus forever lives in certain nerves of our body.
-Occasionally, this virus can reactivate causing a painful blistering rash called shingles.
+The shingles virus, also known as varicella zoster virus (VZV), is the same virus that causes chickenpox.
+After an initial chickenpox infection, the virus remains dormant in certain nerve tissues and can reactivate later in life, leading to a painful blistering rash known as shingles.

 What is anterior basement membrane dystrophy?

-Anterior basement membrane dystrophy (ABMD) is a disease where the top layer of cells on the cornea called epithelium does not adhere to the rest of the cornea properly.
-This can lead to painful epithelial erosions caused by the tissue sloughing off or being torn.
-These erosions usually occur during the night or in the morning when the eyes become dry and the eyelid sticks to this fragile tissue.
-Fortunately, there are multiple medical and surgical treatment options to improve and often resolve this condition.
+Anterior basement membrane dystrophy (ABMD) is a condition in which the epithelial layer of the cornea, the topmost cell layer, fails to adhere properly to the underlying corneal tissue.
+This can result in painful epithelial erosions, caused by the tissue sloughing off or becoming torn.
+These erosions typically occur during the night or in the morning when the eyes are dry, and the eyelid may stick to the fragile tissue.
+Fortunately, there are a variety of medical and surgical treatment options available to manage and often resolve this condition.

 Image showing the effects of anterior basement membrane dystrophy (ABMD), where the cornea's top epithelial layer fails to adhere properly, leading to painful erosions.
 The condition often causes discomfort in the morning or at night due to dry eyes and fragile tissue sticking to the eyelid.
 Various medical and surgical treatments are available to manage ABMD.